 About

-It has a proud history of advocacy including participation in government inquiries including those on television and radio broadcasting and also a review into the response of the Ash Wednesday disaster and discussions concerning municipal planning laws.
+ARV boasts a rich history of advocacy, actively engaging in government inquiries, including those pertaining to television and radio broadcasting, as well as contributing to reviews such as the response to the Ash Wednesday disaster and discussions on municipal planning laws.

 The state-wide organisation maintains an extensive network of repeaters and propagation beacons, a weekly broadcast and is building a new emergency communication facility following the Black Saturday bushfires.